danhuynh0803/Campfire/Readme.md

 # Campfire

 ## Summary
 Campfire is an in-progress game engine intended for use in small gamejam projects.
 Not currently usable other than for myself due to a lot of hardcoded file paths for testing purposes.
-Campfire uses [Glitter](https://github.com/Polytonic/Glitter) as the starting template but requires at least C++17 due to certain imgui widgets.
+Campfire uses [Glitter](https://github.com/Polytonic/Glitter) as the starting template.
+Mostly developed and tested on Windows so the Linux builds may not always be reliable.

 ## Build Instructions
 ```bash